Mitsuhitomeow/rsschool-cv/CV.md

 </body>
 </html>
 ```
+## Experience
+I don't have it yet.

 ## Education
-- Gomel state road construction college named Leninskogo komsomola of Belarus 2013-2017 (middle special education);
+- Gomel State Road-Building College named after Lenin komsomol of Belarus 2013-2017 (secondary special education);
 - Belarusian state university of transport 2019-2022 (high special education).

 ## English
-My level of English: A1-beginner, elementary (but I do not stand still and find time to study it).
+My level of English: A1+ beginner, elementary (I constantly develop my english skills to be better in it.).